Why Remove Chlorine from Water?

 Chlorine can dry the skin and hair because the natural oils in the skin and scalp are more easily shed by the body.
 This exposure can exacerbate conditions like eczema and psoriasis in sensitive individuals.
 Chlorine can also enter the body in gaseous form, so we inhale chlorine vapors as we shower, and these vapors are known to irritate bronchial conditions in some people.

-Is chlorine easily removable from our water?
+Is is easy to remove chlorine from water?

 Chlorine should be in the public water system, as it effectively sanitizes the water supply and minimizes the chance of disease transmission.
 The amount of chlorine found in city water is supposed to correspond to the amount of contaminants in the water, so levels can be inconsistent.
 How many times have you been to a restaurant and drunk a glass of water that tasted heavy with chlorine, or the odor of chlorine out of the tab or shower at a hotel was overwhelming?
 But the moment water leaves your tap or shower head, it should be free from chlorine.
 Chlorine is quite easily removed from a home or office water supply by using one of two highly-effective methods: carbon filtration or reverse osmosis.